Academic Help

 • A lot of students also find it very useful to schedule their study sessions for the week as if they were a course and are firm about only studying during those times.
 If you know what assignments you need to get done that week, be sure to include exactly what you want to get done each study session.
 When the time comes to study, you can just get to it!

-Katie Camacho enrolled as a fall transfer student studying comparative literature.
+This article was first written in 2019 by Katie Camacho, a transfer student studying comparative literature.